earapanos/RealEstateDataAnalysis/README.md

 For use the **Real State Data** were previously developed some steps of exporting, analysis, cleaning and transformation of the data.
 All those processes could be followed <a href="https://github.com/earapanos/RealStateDataAnalysis"> **here in the Linkedin**</a> or <a href="https://www.kaggle.com/code/rapanos/florian-polis-downtown-real-state-analysis"> **here in the Kaggle.** </a>

-At the final of this data acquisition,cleanig,transforming and visualizing and many skills was acquired.

-One of the most important was the habit to was documenting the process through the codes and text.
-This turned the work easier because this project was developed more than a single day.

-Other important factor is relationed with the full knowledge about the data and its problemns.
-This is an important and crucial thing to observe and develope and improve the analytic skills in the next work.

-At the end, I can get the main objective to spacialize the Square Meter of the Apartaments at the Downtown in Florianópolis.